kvloewenstein/unit-2-fullstack-project-k-loewenstein/README.md

 5. Execute the script.

 This will insert sample skincare products into the database so that your app works correctly without manually adding products.
+> ⚠️ Note: The seed data currently includes only Dry skin type products but covers all skin conditions.
+This allows the app to function without manually adding products.
 ---

 > ✅ After running the seed script, you can log in, take the skin quiz, and see product recommendations populated from the database.